 - Limiting the budget.
 Unfortunately budget is still tight.
 There are more students needed, without having more budget or space available.
 The NavAids simulator follows SkyRadar's approach of affordability.

 SkyRadar offers a modular NavAids simulator for ATCO and ATSEP, dedicated to be installed in Aviation Academies.
+The simulator allows for a targeted problem-based learning.

 Talk to us and see how the solution fits into your infrastructure, academy goals and budget.